pthu/sahd/docs/words/qallachat.md

 ## Notes

 <p id="contributors_footnote">The first version of this article was published March 24th, 2011 as Johannes C. de Moor, ‘<span dir="rtl">קַלַּחַת</span> – stewpot’.
-For the publication in the <i>Semantics of Ancient Hebrew Database</i> the article was thoroughly reworked and expanded by Raymond de Hoop.</p>
+For the publication in the <i>Semantics of Ancient Hebrew Database</i> the article was thoroughly reworked and expanded by Raymond de Hoop and Paul Sanders.</p>